 Spiced Honey Seared Duck ($26) Seared Sonoma duck breast drizzled with spiced honey & served with grilled pineapple & a radish cake was a bit on the tart side, but still satisfying for duck fans.

-Tamarine Prawns ($28) Flash-fried 5 huge jumbo prawns tossed in Tamarine’s signature tamarind sauce & served with crisp noodles is their signature dish and a must get.
+Tamarine Prawns ($31) Flash-fried 5 huge jumbo prawns tossed in Tamarine’s signature tamarind sauce & served with crisp noodles is their signature dish and a must get.
 Very fresh seafood along with a sweet and tangy sauce that is absorbed by the crispy vermicelli noodles.
 Butterflied, so there isn’t a lot of excuse to having messy hands.
 The sauce could use a little toning down as it is pretty sweet.
 8/10